Parents hunting for baby formula as shortage spans US

 Riley normally gets a brand of Abbott’s Similac designed for children with sensitive stomachs.
 Last month, she instead used four different brands.

 “She spits up more.
 She’s just more cranky.
-She is typically a very happy girl,” Hughes said.
+She is typically a very happy girl,” Stewart said.
 “When she has the right formula, she doesn’t spit up.
 She’s perfectly fine.”

 A small can costs $17 to $18 and lasts three to five days, Stewart said.

-Like many Americans, Hughes relies on WIC — a federal program similar to food stamps that serves mothers and children — to afford formula for her daughter.
+Like many Americans, Stewart relies on WIC — a federal program similar to food stamps that serves mothers and children — to afford formula for her daughter.
 Abbott’s recall wiped out many WIC-covered brands, though the program is now allowing substitutions.

 Trying to keep formula in stock, retailers including CVS and Walgreens have begun limiting purchases to three containers per customer.

-Nationwide about 40% of big box stores are out of stock, up from 31% in mid-April, according to Datasembly, a data analytics firm.
+Nationwide about 40% of large retail stores are out of stock, up from 31% in mid-April, according to Datasembly, a data analytics firm.
 More than half of U.S. states are seeing out-of-stock rates between 40% and 50%, according to the firm, which collects data from 11,000 locations.

 Baby formula is particularly vulnerable to disruptions because just a handful of companies account for almost the entire U.S. supply.